Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ## Objectives

-Learn how to configure and deploy ISTIO agents using either Axway Central CLI or helm commands.
+Learn how to configure and deploy Istio agents using either Axway Central CLI or helm commands.

 ## Deployment methods

-There are two methods for configuring and deploying ISITO agents:
+There are two methods for configuring and deploying Istio agents:

 * Automatic using [Axway Central CLI](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli/#deploy-using-axway-cli)
 * Manual using [helm commands](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli/#deploy-using-helm-chart)